 Formatting your template for automated matching

-If you would like to participate in beta testing of the automated matching feature, you will need to add extra space to the layout of your cover page.
+If you would like to use Crowdmark’s automated matching feature, you will need to add extra space to the layout of your cover page.
 In addition to the QR code, Crowdmark will add a region for students to write first name, last name, and student ID number.
 Please leave a blank space between 9 cm (3.5 inches) and 18 cm (7 inches) down the cover page for this region.

 See examples below of the Crowdmark-generated QR code and automated matching region (shown in blue).
 Click the images to enlarge.